 Consistent capitalization adds clarity and creates unity across your products' UIs.

-Title case capitalizes only the first letter of each word in a sentence except for smaller words like articles and conjunctions that have fewer than four letters.
+Title case capitalizes only the first letter of each word in a sentence, except for smaller words with fewer than four letters, like articles and conjunctions.

-Example: "PatternFly Design Resources With Tips and Best Practices"
+For example: "PatternFly Design Resources with Tips and Best Practices."

 Sentence case only capitalizes the first letter of the first word in a title, heading, subtitle, or subheading except for proper nouns, product names, acronyms, and initialisms.

-Example: “PatternFly’s design resources with tips and best practices”
+- For example: “PatternFly’s design resources with tips and best practices.”